TeamJM/journeymap-api/docs/howto.md

    *[journeymap.api.v2.server.IServerPlugin](../common/src/main/java/journeymap/api/v2/server/IServerPlugin.java)*
    instead of `IClientPlugin`, annotate the same way, and (on Fabric) add the class to the `journeymap_server` entrypoint alongside any client plugin.
 See [ExampleServerPlugin](../common/src/testmod/java/example/mod/server/plugin/ExampleServerPlugin.java) for a working example.
+6. For Paper: a Paper addon is a server-side plugin only.
+Implement `IServerPlugin` (Paper has no client, so `IClientPlugin` is not usable at runtime).
+Annotate the class with `@JourneyMapPlugin`.
+   The JourneyMap Paper plugin discovers addons by scanning every loaded plugin jar for the annotation, so there is no entrypoint list to maintain.
+Your addon must be a normal Paper plugin (`extends JavaPlugin` with a `paper-plugin.yml`) that declares the `journeymap` server dependency shown in Section I. See [ExampleJourneyMapPaperAddon](../paper/src/testmod/java/example/paper/ExampleJourneyMapPaperAddon.java) for a working example.

 IV.
 Test your Plugin
 =============================